-According to the Federal Aviation Administration (FAA), there are almost 850,000 pilots in the United States as of 2024 (only 0.25 percent of the population).
-By taking part in the Ray Aviation Scholarship, your child will be working to join this small yet close-knit community.
+According to the Federal Aviation Administration (FAA), there are just over 600,000 pilots in the United States (only .18 percent of the population).
+By taking part in the Ray Aviation Scholarship program, your child will be working to join this small yet close-knit fraternity.
 As expected, this will take a level of dedication similar to mastering a musical instrument or athletic ability.